Drummers pound in the new year as others mark 2026 with defiance or hope

 Around Europe

 Pope Leo XIV closed out the year with a plea for the city of Rome to welcome foreigners and the fragile.
-Berliners took selfies and making snowmen in front of the German capital's iconic Brandenburg Gate.
-Fireworks were planned over other European landmarks from the Colosseum in Rome to the London Eye.
+Fireworks were planned over European landmarks, from the Colosseum in Rome to the London Eye.

+In Paris, revelers converged toward the glittering Champs-Élysées avenue.
+Taissiya Girda, a 27-year-old tourist from Kazakhstan, expressed hope for a calmer 2026.

+“I would like to see happy people around me, no war anywhere,” she said.
+“Russia, Ukraine, Palestine, Israel, I want everybody to be happy and in peace."

-In Scotland, where New Year’s is known as Hogmanay, First Minister John Swinney urged Scots to follow the message of “Auld Lang Syne” and show small acts of kindness in 2026.
+In Scotland, where New Year’s is known as Hogmanay, First Minister John Swinney urged Scots to follow the message of “Auld Lang Syne” by national poet Robert Burns and show small acts of kindness.

-“Each year, the world rings in the new year by singing a song from Scotland, a song passed down through generations, written by our national poet, Robert Burns,’’ Swinney said.

-Greece and Cyprus were turning down the volume, replacing traditional fireworks with low-noise pyrotechnics, light shows and drone displays in capitals.
-Officials said the change is intended to make celebrations more welcoming for children and pets, particularly animals sensitive to loud noise.
+Greece and Cyprus turned down the volume, replacing traditional fireworks with low-noise pyrotechnics in capitals.
+Officials said the change is intended to make celebrations more welcoming for children and pets.

 Additional security in New York City